Use when working with comprehensive review full review

 Specificity | The description contains no concrete actions whatsoever.
 'Comprehensive review full review' is abstract and redundant language that doesn't describe what the skill actually does. | 1 / 3 |

 Completeness | The description fails to answer 'what does this do' entirely.
-While it has a 'Use when' clause, the trigger condition 'working with comprehensive review full review' is nonsensical and provides no meaningful guidance. | 1 / 3 |
+While it has a 'Use when' clause, the trigger condition ('working with comprehensive review full review') is nonsensical and provides no meaningful guidance. | 1 / 3 |

 Trigger Term Quality | The only keyword is 'review' repeated twice, which is extremely generic.
 No natural variations, domain-specific terms, or file types are mentioned that users would naturally say. | 1 / 3 |

-Distinctiveness Conflict Risk | The term 'review' is extremely generic and could conflict with code review, document review, PR review, performance review, or any other review-related skill.
-There is no clear niche established. | 1 / 3 |
+Distinctiveness Conflict Risk | The term 'review' is extremely generic and would conflict with any skill involving code review, document review, PR review, performance review, etc. There is no clear niche or distinguishing characteristic. | 1 / 3 |

 Total | 4 / 12 Passed |